Zulqarnain-hyder/Quiz-project/README.md

 # Quiz-project
-This is  a dummy project.
+This is  a demo project.
 Author name (Zulqarnain)